craftercms/docs/source/content-authors/content-authors-workflows.rst

     :align: center
     :alt: Workflow - Request batch items for publish through Dashboard

-Initiate Publish by clicking on the three dots next to the content from the Sidebar ``Site Explorer``:
+Initiate Publish by clicking on the three dots next to the content from the Sidebar:

 .. image:: /_static/images/page/page-workflows-publish3a.png
     :width: 30 %